 What you need to know about Arizona’s net billing program

-However, despite all the sunshine, Arizona actually doesn’t offer super solar-friendly policies - specifically, net metering.
+Despite all the sunshine, Arizona actually doesn’t offer the most solar-friendly policies - specifically, net metering.
 Net metering is a utility rate structure where utilities pay solar homeowners the full-retail rate of electricity for the solar energy their panels produce.

 Like we said earlier, Arizona does not offer net metering.
 Instead, the state’s investor-owned utilities are required to offer a different compensation rate structure called ‘net billing’.
 Net billing provides homeowners with lower solar savings, as excess electricity is not credited at the full-retail rate of electricity (or in other words, its retail value).